 Gray or Crimson permits must be turned in to the Transportation office if you move out of the residence halls (and you get a refund!).
 Students living off campus are eligible for permits in the Green, Yellow, Red, or Blue zones, if available.
 Some zones, including Gray zones, have waiting lists.
 If you would like to be on a permit waiting list, contact Transportation Services.

 Motorcycles, mopeds, and other gasoline-powered machines may not be taken into the residence halls at any time.
 Any gas-powered vehicles found in a residence hall will be removed.
 The owner (resident) will be assessed a removal charge.
 WSU Housing Services accepts no responsibility or liability for damage done during removal or storage.
 Bicycles may be parked either in bicycle racks or in student rooms with consent of the roommate.
 Bicycles parked in or near any other part of the residence hall may be removed without notice.

 Apartment Parking Information

 If you are an apartment resident parking permits are required for all vehicles parked overnight at all of our apartment complexes.
 They are available at no cost from Transportation Services.
-To receive a decal, you must provide a current vehicle registration indicating that the vehicle belongs to either you or your parents.
+To receive a permit, you must provide a current vehicle registration indicating that the vehicle belongs to either you or your parents.

 Parking permits are required for all vehicles parked overnight at all of our complexes.
 They are available at no cost from Transportation Services.
-To receive a decal, you must provide a current vehicle registration indicating that the vehicle belongs to either you or your parents.
-The decal does not replace the commuter decal required for on-campus parking and authorizes parking only in the lot or lots serving the complex where you live.
-Renewal decals must be obtained each year prior to the first day of classes in the fall semester.
-Mopeds, motorcycles and cars without appropriate decals parked in residential lots will be ticketed by Parking Services.
-Temporary/Guest permits (for less than 5 days) are available from your apartment coordinator or the Housing Reservations Office in Streit-Perham.
+To receive a permit, you must provide a current vehicle registration indicating that the vehicle belongs to either you or your parents.
+The apartment permit does not replace the commuter permit required for on-campus parking and authorizes parking only in the lot or lots serving the complex where you live.
+Renewal permits must be obtained each year prior to the first day of classes in the fall semester.
+Mopeds, motorcycles and cars without appropriate permits parked in residential lots will be ticketed by Parking Services.

-Visitor parking permits for apartment area lots are available online through WSU Transportation Services or from your Apartment Coordinator.
+Visitor parking permits for Family/Graduate apartment area lots are available online through WSU Transportation Services or from your Apartment Coordinator.